stevejhiggs/aws-lambda-typescript/README.md

 ```

 There are lots of other options available but it's probably best to look at the lambda-config.js file in https://github.com/ThoughtWorksStudios/node-aws-lambda as we use that.

+## example

+There is an example function set up in the "example" directory in this repo.